22 Feb Too Much Website Content Is Hurting Your Business

 Hop over to your Google Analytics, and take a look at how many people are visiting your website from their mobile device.
 It’s probably a bigger number than you thought.
 Do you like to scroll, scroll and scroll some more on your iPhone?
 Neither does anyone else.

-They also don’t give a shit about all those details
+They also don’t give a hoot about all those details

 All those tiny details about your product or service’s features?
 Sum up what they do in one tidy sentence.
 List the details on your website, but not at the top of the page.